 Growth signals

-- Mass hiring: the company posts multiple job openings simultaneously, a sign of rapid growth requiring new tools or processes
+- Mass hiring: the company posts multiple job openings at once, a sign of rapid growth requiring new tools or processes

 - Office opening: a relocation or new location generates needs for equipment, services, and local suppliers